rightlag/pyswagger/README.md

   - **Release 0.2.0**
     - Support for both token-based and HTTP basic authentication (e.g. `apiKey`, `basic`)
+    - Support for Swagger schema specifications to be read from hosted sites instead of reading them from local device
     - Scheme is automatically assigned if not passed as an argument when issuing requests (e.g. `http`, `https`, `ws`, `wss`)
     - Minor bug fixes